Essential Guide to Gift Tax in Japan for Foreigners

 Chapter 3: Do Foreigners Have to Pay Gift Tax?

-As explained earlier, whether a foreigner must pay gift tax depends on the nationality and residence status of both the donor (the person giving the gift) and the recipient (the person receiving the gift).
+Whether a foreigner must pay gift tax (贈与税 / zōyozei) in Japan depends on the nationality and residency status of both the donor (the person giving the gift) and the recipient (the person receiving it).

 Scope of Taxable Assets Under the Gift Tax